Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Building strong networks can lead to new job opportunities and advancements.
+- Networks that are strong can lead to new opportunities for employment and advances.

 Not Establishing Goals